sokolovdp/verbs/readme.md

 # CodeAnalysator

-**codeanalysator.py** check folder with source code files to check usage of english verbs and nouns in functions and variables names Results of analysis can be printed to console, or dumped into the file in CSV or JSON format.
+**codeanalysator.py** checks folder (GitHub repo) with source code files to check usage of english verbs and nouns in functions and variables names.
+Results of analysis can be printed to console, or dumped into the file in CSV or JSON format.